DxHtmlEditor Class

 DevExpress Blazor HTML Editor (<DxHtmlEditor>

 ) is a WYSIWYG (what you see is what you get) text editor that allows users to format text and add graphics.
-You can export the editor’s resulting markup to HTML or Markdown.
+The editor stors its markup in HTML format.

 Add an HTML Editor to a Project